Master of Arts

 The Department of Anthropology offers a graduate program for a Master of Arts in Anthropology.
 Graduate students in the Master of Arts Degree program in anthropology can emphasize either in archaeology or sociocultural anthropology.
 Both options include coursework, research training, and thesis writing designed to benefit students interested in furthering their understanding of these subfields of anthropology.
 We welcome applicants with research interests from across the spectrum of anthropological subfields.

-Additionally, the Department offers a separate program, Museum Studies Certificate (make link to cert page), for students interested in professional training in museum studies.
+Additionally, the Department offers a separate program, Museum Studies Certificate, for students interested in professional training in museum studies.

 Archaeological Research Emphasis